marmelab/ra-supabase/README.md

 This will:
 - install dependencies
 - initialize an `.env` file with environment variables to target the supabase instance
-- starts the supabase instance
+- start the supabase instance
 - apply the database migration
 - seed the database with data